 On top of that, you can join kayaking tours, wine tours, and even dolphin swimming tours.

 Related Read: From Picton, another great road trip is the drive to Nelson – it’s beautiful!

 Picton may be a small town but there are a ton of great places to stay.
 The truth is, picking a great located hotel is important because Picton is not the most beautiful town.
 So, you really want to enjoy the natural scenery.

 Budget travelers will love the Atlantis Backpackers.
 I stayed here once when I was transporting my car from Auckland to Queenstown and simply wanted a cheap place to stay.
 The hostel is fun and it’s easy to meet other travelers.
 It’s located close to the marina and right next to Picton Memorial Park.

 If you can spend a little more then you’ll really get a nice upgrade.
 Harbour View Motel is one of my favorite hotels in Picton because of its location and views.
 Stare out at the gorgeous marina and enjoy sunset drinks on your balcony – my favorite!

 If you don’t mind spending a little more, the Picton Waterfront Luxury Apartments are one of the most luxurious options in Picton.
 The hotel’s location is as waterfront as you can get and the rooms come with large balconies and ocean views.

-Heading to Christchruch?
-Read my blog about the drive from Christchruch to Kaikoura!
+Related Read: Heading to Christchurch?
+Read my blog about the drive from Christchurch to Kaikoura!